-31. The concept of industry practice was given prominence in Bryson because the outcome was thought to be critical to the New Zealand film industry.
-In Bryson Three Foot Six Ltd submitted (at [36]) that Mr Bryson was an independent contractor "because that was the invariable practice at Three Foot Six [and] across the film industry."
-Judge Shaw in the Employment Court recognised that industry practice was relevant under s 6, but not determinative (at [19]):
+- 34. The concept of industry practice was given prominence in Bryson because the outcome was thought to be critical to the New Zealand film industry.
+In Bryson, Judge Shaw stated that Three Foot Six Ltd did not contemplate that Mr Bryson was anything other than an independent contractor "because that was the invariable practice at Three Foot Six [and] across the film industry" (at [36] of the Employment Court decision).
+Judge Shaw in the Employment Court recognised that industry practice was relevant under s 6, but not determinative, as noted by the Supreme Court at [30] above. - 35.
+At [21], Judge Shaw held that industry practice was also relevant under the common law.
+In support of this, at [22] her Honour cited Muollo v Rotaru [1995] 2 ERNZ 414 (EC) as a case where the Chief Judge held that: